samelhousseini/km-openai/README.md

 1. Improved prompts and workflow handling with LangChain.
 The user should see improved search results in the form of better answers.

-1. Using both Redis and Cognitive Search (Vector Search and Semantic Search) as tools for the LangChain Agent.
+1. Using both Redis and Cognitive Search (Semantic Search) as tools for the LangChain Agent.
 Also, added Bing as a third search tool, which can be enabled or disabled.

-1. If the user chooses to use Vector Search in Cognitive Search, then they can skip Redis provisioning completely by keeping `REDIS_ADDR` blank in the configuration.
+1. The user can choose to skip Redis provisioning completely by keeping `REDIS_ADDR` blank in the configuration.
 However, that means that the session history cannot be cached, and each query/question is independent of the previous ones.
-It is still preferable to provision a Redis resource, the user can then still use Cognitive Sarch for vector search, and Redis as a cache only (no vector search).

 1. Added filtering support in the Bot HTTP request API.
 This would be useful for things like multi-tenant demos, and filtering on docuemnts with an original source language.
 Use `"filter":"@field:value"` in the HTTP request e.g. `"filter":"@orig_lang:en"`.